nmc-costa/neuroprime/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1.1 Start Wyrm and mushu
 ------------------------
-$ activate phdEV
+$ activate neuroprime
-$ cd '..yourpath/phdproject/maincode/src/)'
+$ cd '..yourpath/neuroprime/src/brain_interfaces/e2_bci)'
-$ python bci.py
+$ python e2_bci.py

 Or

-start_bci.bat
+start_bci_windows.bat (note can only be done after start signal acquition and presentation)

 What it will do the bci.py: